Ultimate natural fertilizer

 A mixture of grass clippings and shredded paper to control the moisture.

 The bins can be built with concrete blocks or from timber, wooden pallets make ready-made walls, their slatted structure allows plenty of air through, but also lets the heat out.
-Some people have reservations about using treated timber due to leaching of the preservative, but the concentrations in modern wood are likely to be very low and not toxic to plants.
+Some people have reservations about using treated timber due to leaching of the preservative, but the concentrations in modern treated wood are likely to be very low and not toxic to plants - it doesn't last long when in contact with moist soil as seen with modern so-called treated fence posts.
 Deciding when the compost is ready poses a question to which there is no definite answer, it can be used with some recognizable particles in it for soil conditioning and mulching.
 If you want potting compost then fully broken down, dark-brown, crumbly material is best, but this may take up to two years to form.
 Sieving less mature compost can yield quite a fine product and the retained material can be returned to be broken down further.

 Compost Tea is not the same as the fluid from a wormery or liquid decomposition.
 Instead completed compost can be used to make the Tea by soaking it in water with regular stirring to add air.
 Other ingredients such as kelp extract and molasses can be added for a more complex 'brew', and a fish tank or pond aerator used to keep the mixture stirring.
 A recent study comparing compost tea, regular fertilizer and plain water, found that the compost tea produced sturdier stems and root development in grass.
 The control with just water had the weakest growth.
 The soil where the compost tea was used was found to retain water better than the other two treated areas.
 The greenkeepers at the Rael Madrid football ground use compost tea to feed the pitch.

 The compost tea contains micro-organisms which help the plants to take up nutrients, and may protect against pathogens.